depenguin-me/depenguin-run/README.md

 If you have trouble with the ssh connection, wait 2 minutes and try again.

 ### 4. Install FreeBSD-13.1 using unattended bsdinstall
-Copy the file `sample.depenguin_settings.sh` to `depenguin_settings.sh` and edit for your server's details.
+Copy the file `depenguin_settings.sh.sample` to `depenguin_settings.sh` and edit for your server's details.

-    cp sample.depenguin_settings.sh depenguin_settings.sh
+    cp depenguin_settings.sh.sample depenguin_settings.sh
     nano depenguin_settings.sh

 Configure your specifics, note that Hetzner DNS is in this example, you might need other servers listed.